Dusty Press Relief+Etching+Linocut Printing Press

 Eco-note

 For anyone worrying or wondering about how much plastic was wasted dialing this model in, I have good news.
 The unusable, broken, outdated or print failure waste in prototyping the Dusty Press was less than the printed mass of a complete Dusty Press.
 You read that correctly.
-The development path was lean and precise and leaned on my previous design and printing experiences, as well as that of others who have shared theirs.
-Thanks to this great community.
+The development path was lean and precise.
+I utilized a combination of previous design and printing experiences, as well as those of others in this great community.

 Documentation (1)